The Welkin – Footnotes

-But others are convinced that the mysterious appearance of comet is a portent of change in their earthly destinies.
+But others are convinced that the mysterious appearance of a comet is a portent of change in their earthly destinies.
 Mary relays how her grandmother saw an angel the last time that the comet visited and then gave birth to a boy with two thumbs.
 For Sally, when she looked to the sky and prayed for escape from the tyranny of her husband and her limited domestic life, the comet heralded the arrival of Thomas McKay and her precipitous passion.

 The wife of a poet

 One of the great strengths of Lucy’s play is the array of distinctive individual characters who make up the jury of matrons.
 One of these is Ann, without an ‘e’, who introduces herself as follows:

 My name is Ann Lavender, without an E. I was christened with one but my husband felt me more elegant without it.
 We moved here more recently to raise our four daughters in peasant honesty.
 William is a poet and had a desire to share the housework equally and take many long solitary walks.
 He has been very successful at the latter.